Volunteer Stories – the following are excerpts from our CASAs and Mentors (children’s names have been changed):

 I think the adoptive parents don’t want to believe that the child they are adopting who was born addicted (and they think is perfect) could have long-term health issues.
 I continually advocate for them to pay attention and to consult their health care professional when they are concerned about something that might not seem normal or could be concerning.
 I explain that early intervention is very important and it is better to be safe than sorry.
 This has been an issue in most of my cases.
 There have been problems with some of these babies with failure to thrive, speech delay and tremors.
 Interestingly enough, it doesn’t seem the health care providers relate any of these issues (except possibly tremors) to the fact the baby was born addicted.
 They seem to indicate that they really just don’t know short and long term effects of drug addiction in babies.

-Sleep Train funds enabled GIRL to get her driving permit!
-It took GIRL a long while to get through the online classes and pass the written DMV test, but she did it!
+Sleep Train funds enabled Grace to get her driving permit!
+It took Grace a long while to get through the online classes and pass the written DMV test, but she did it!
 She has had her first behind the wheel training as well.
-The instructor told GIRL, “You are a natural.”
-That one statement gave GIRL all the confidence in the world to continue learning to drive.
+The instructor told Grace, “You are a natural.”
+That one statement gave Grace all the confidence in the world to continue learning to drive.
 When she finally gets her license, she will soon gain more independence to become a productive adult, allowing her to attend college and work.

 I had asked what sport he wanted to play.
-After a few months, BOY (age 13) he told me specifically he wanted to play football for a certain junior league.
-I made that happen by getting support from NRFM and his Social Worker.
+After a few months, Carlos told me specifically he wanted to play football for a certain junior league.
+I made that happen by getting support from NREFM and his Social Worker.
 I then applied for CASA/Sleep Train funds.
 His family could not have afforded this activity.
 He was so happy and very committed to his team.
 He insisted on arriving to practice 30 minutes early, was very disciplined and as a result became the best player on the team according to his coach.